 Growing up in an alcoholic or dysfunctional home can cause individuals to feel uneasy and make it difficult to enjoy life.
 There are many common characteristics these individuals often experience.
 For example, many of them feel alone in the world and have a belief that “if you really knew me, you would not like me.”
 Adult Children of Alcoholics (ACoA) tend to be people pleasers and have difficulty saying “no.” Many have found it difficult to form healthy relationships and will connect with people that are emotionally abusive.
 These issues stem from having similar relationships they had with their dysfunctional parents growing up.

-The Adult Children Center specializes in working with Adult Children of Alcoholics (ACoA) and has been doing so for 32 years.
+The Adult Children Center specializes in working with Adult Children of Alcoholics (ACoA) and has been doing so for over 30 years.
 Individuals will learn to identify their self-defeating attitudes and behaviors and be able to change them to lead a more satisfying and fulfilling life.
 They will feel more comfortable with themselves and develop healthy relationships.

 If you would like more information, please call Dene Stamas 630-495-2014 or email us at [email protected].